xsankar/TigerGraph-Graph-For-All/README.md

 * Money Laundering Layering is not just one cycle
   * But multiple ordered cycles with a fraud actor at the helm
 * Detecting fraud ring is literally finding the proverbial needle in a haystack
-  * Class imbalance, Long Fraud Chains
+  * Class imbalance, Long Fraud Chains spanning different crypto currency ledgers

 ## Approach a.k.a How we built it
 1. Layered approach with well defined pipeline stages